here you will see the Hawkins v Mcgee case brief.

 To decide the case, the court applied the expectation damages rule which connotes that a contract’s damages should be awarded based on what the defendant should have given the plaintiff, not on what the plaintiff has actually given the defendant.

-On applying the facts to the rule the court reasoned that the amount of damages awarded should be equivalent to the difference between what Hawkins was promised—a “100% good hand”—and what he actually received—a hairy palm—along with any incidental losses he suffered as a result of the breach.
+On applying the facts to the rule the court reasoned that the number of damages awarded should be equivalent to the difference between what Hawkins was promised—a “100% good hand”—and what he actually received—a hairy palm—along with any incidental losses he suffered as a result of the breach.

 The type of damages that should be awarded is expectation damages.

 The New Hampshire Supreme Court ordered a new trial.